developmentseed/bones/README.md

 # Bones

 Bones provides conventions for [Backbone](http://documentcloud.github.com/backbone/) applications.
 It allows most code to be shared on the server and the client.
-Bones exposes your Backbone controller routes as regular paths on the server so they can be accessed by non-JavaScript agents, while capable clients can enjoy the normal client-side Backbone experience.
+Bones exposes your Backbone routes as regular paths on the server so they can be accessed by non-JavaScript agents, while capable clients can enjoy the normal client-side Backbone experience.

 ## Getting started